 For long there had been an assumption that agricultural Essex had little to offer the industrial archaeologist, and hence, unlike most other Counties, Essex had never had a society focused primarily on industrial archaeology and heritage.
 The County Council, however, had done much to further the study of the County’s industrial past through the 1971 Industrial Survey by John Booker based at the Essex Record Office (ERO) (which is still used as a reference point for later research), followed by his book, Essex and the Industrial Revolution, published in 1974 and, since 1996, the Comparative Surveys of Modern / Industrial Sites and Monuments established by the Historic Environment Branch of the County Council.
+1980 saw the publication of Alderton & Booker's 'Batsford Guide to the Industrial Archaeology of East Anglia' which included a section on Essex.
 The County Council was also a founding partner of the industrial heritage tourism organisation, the European Route of Industrial Heritage.

 These initiatives all showed that the County had a wealth of traditional industry such as milling, malting, brewing, agricultural engineering, brick making etc., as well as more modern industries such as silk and artificial fibres, electrical engineering, radio communications, metal window manufacturing and shoe making; plus the transport infrastructure to support these industries.